X-ray Safety Program Manual

 If a large population is exposed to radiation, some individuals will develop cancer and/or damages to the reproductive cells resulting in genetic malformation of the offsprings.
 These types of effects are called stochastic since they appear by chance.
 The stochastic effects can occur with no threshold dose, and their probability of occurrence increases with an increase in dose received by the population.
 The stochastic effects are delayed

-This section outlines the responsibilities for the implementation of the X-ray safety program within the University.
+This section outlines the responsibilities for the implementation of the X-ray safety program at the University.

-The UTRPA’s responsibilities regarding the X-ray sources are:
+The IRPC’s responsibilities regarding the X-ray sources are:

-- To review and act on the recommendation of the Director, Research Safety and Compliance, to suspend, restrict or terminate the operation of X-ray sources;
+5. To review and act on the recommendation of the Manager, Research Regulatory Affairs and/or X-ray Safety Officer, to suspend, restrict or terminate the operation of X-ray sources;

-- To report annually to the Vice-President, Research and Innovation, on the operation of the X-ray safety program.
+6. To report annually to the AVP-ROC, on the operation of the X-ray safety program.

-- To update and present the U of T X-ray safety program for approval of the UTRPA;
+1. To update and present the U of T X-ray safety program for approval of the IRPC;

-- To designate a Health and Safety Officer to serve as the X-ray Safety Officer fulfil the requirements of the X-ray safety program;
+2. To nominate one RPS staff member to serve as the X-ray Safety Officer (XSO) to fulfil the requirements of the X-ray safety program;

-- To notify Permit Holders of the X-ray safety program training of all X-ray supervisors/workers under their authority;
+3. To notify Permit Holders of the X-ray safety training requirements of all X-ray supervisors/workers under their authority;

-- To provide administrative support to the UTRPA regarding the X-ray sources;
+4. To provide administrative support to the IRPC regarding the X-ray sources;

 3.3 X-ray Safety Officer